-Animals were housed in climate-controlled rooms on a 12/12h light/dark cycle with water and standardized rodent diet available ad libitum.
-All animal protocols were approved by the Duke University IACUC in compliance with NIH guidelines.
+Animals were housed in climate-controlled rooms on a 12/12-h light/dark cycle with water and a standardized rodent diet available ad libitum.
+All animal protocols were approved by the Duke University Institutional Animal Care and Use Committee in compliance with National Institutes of Health guidelines.

 Drugs-Histamine, compound 48/80, endothelin-1, chloroquine, and GSK1016790A (GSK101) were purchased from Sigma.
-GSK2193874 (GSK219) was obtained from Tocris, U0126 from Selleckchem, and GSK205 was synthesized (26,33).
-All were dissolved in sterile normal saline except that GSK101 and GSK205 were dissolved in DMSO (20mM in stock) and further diluted until use.
+GSK2193874 (GSK219) was obtained from Tocris, U0126 was from Selleckchem, and GSK205 was synthesized (26, 33).
+All were dissolved in sterile normal saline except that GSK101 and GSK205 were dissolved in DMSO (20 mM in stock) and further diluted until use.

-Topical Treatment Formulation-Compounds GSK205 and U0126 were kept as DMSO stock, then diluted to $100\mu M$ and 0.1 mg/ml respectively, in 25% isopropanol, 15% ethanol, and 60% glycerol when used.
+Topical Treatment Formulation-Compounds GSK205 and U0126 were kept as DMSO stock, then diluted to 100 μ M and 0.1 mg/ml, respectively, in 25% isopropyl alcohol, 15% ethanol, and 60% glycerol when used.

 Itch Behavioral Tests-Mice were shaved at the dorsal neck where intradermal injections and topical applications were applied.
-Mice were allowed to acclimate to a Plexiglas chamber for at least 30 min before testing, and received intradermal injection of pruritogens (histamine: $500 \mu g / 50 \mu l$, 48/80: $100\mu g/50\mu l$, ET-1: $25ng/50\mu l$, chloroquine: 200μg/50μl) or saline through a 30-gauge needle into the nape of neck to elicit scratching behavior.
-After injection, mice were immediately placed back in chamber and the scratching behavior was recorded by a Panasonic videocamera for a 30 min observation period.
-Hindlimb scratching behavior directed toward the shaved area at the nape of neck was observed.
-One scratch is defined as a lifting of the hindlimb towards the injection site and then a replacing of the limb back to the floor, regardless of how many scratching strokes take place between those two movements.
+Mice were allowed to acclimate to a Plexiglas chamber for at least 30 min before testing and received intradermal injection of pruritogens (histamine, 500 μ g/50 μ l; 48/80, 100 μ g/50 μ l; ET-1, 25 ng/50 μ l; chloroquine, 200 μ g/50 μ l) or saline through a 30-gauge needle into the nape of neck to elicit scratching behavior.
+After injection, mice were immediately placed back in the chamber, and the scratching behavior was recorded by a Panasonic video camera for a 30-min observation period.
+Hind limb scratching behavior directed toward the shaved area at the nape of neck was observed.
+One scratch is defined as a lifting of the hind limb toward the injection site and then a replacing of the limb back to the floor, regardless of how many scratching strokes take place between those two movements.
 Behavioral analysis was conducted by observers blinded to genotype.

-To investigate the topical effects of the specific TRPV4 inhibitor GSK205 or the specific MEK inhibitor U0126 on pruritogen-induced scratching behaviors, mice received a transdermal-topical application of 100 μl of formulated GSK205 (100 μM) or U0126 (0.1mg/ml) on the shaved area at the nape of neck 20 min before pruritogen injections.
+To investigate the topical effects of the specific TRPV4 inhibitor GSK205 or the specific MEK inhibitor U0126 on pruritogen-induced scratching behaviors, mice received a transdermal-topical application of 100 μ l of formulated GSK205 (100 μ M) or U0126 (0.1 mg/ml) on the shaved area at the nape of neck 20 min before pruritogen injections.
 Control animals received the same volume of placebo.

-Keratinocytes Culture and Ca++ Imaging-Primary mouse keratinocytes were cultured following previous protocol (10).
-The epidermis from back skin of newborn WT mice (P0-P2) was separated from the dermis by floating the skin on 0.25% Trypsin (Gibco) for 14-18 hours at 4°C. Basal keratinocytes were separated from the cornified sheets by filtration through a 70 μM cell strainer (Becton Dickinson).
-Keratinocytes were plated on collagen-coated dishes or glass coverslips and grown in EME media (Gibco) supplemented with bovine pituitary extract and epidermal growth factor, 10% chelexed fetal bovine serum (Gibco), 100 pmol cholera toxin (Calbiochem), and 1x antibiotics/antimycotics (Gibco) in an incubator at 5% CO2 and 37 °C.
+Keratinocytes Culture and Ca2+ Imaging-Primary mouse keratinocytes were cultured following previous protocol (10).
+The epidermis from the back skin of newborn WT mice (P0-P2) was separated from the dermis by floating the skin on 0.25% trypsin (Gibco) for 14-18 h at 4 °C. Basal keratinocytes were separated from the cornified sheets by filtration through a 70 μ M cell strainer (BD Biosciences).
+Keratinocytes were plated on collagen-coated dishes or glass coverslips and grown in EME media (Gibco) supplemented with bovine pituitary extract and epidermal growth factor, 10% chelexed fetal bovine serum (Gibco), 100 pmol of cholera toxin (Calbiochem), and 1× antibiotics/antimycotics (Gibco) in an incubator at 5% CO2 and 37 °C.